 Intergovernmental method

 Co-operation between governments on the basis of maintaining state sovereignty.
-This is in contrast to supra-national integration, where governmental functions and powers (competences) are shifted from the national to the EU level.
+This is in contrast to supra-national integration, where governmental functions and powers (competences) are shifted from the national to the superior EU level.

 Notes

-Intergovernmental theories of European integration regard the relations between governments at the supra-national as well as the international level, as the most important reason for EU integration.
+Intergovernmental theories of European integration regard the relations between governments at the supra-national as well as the international level as the most important reason for EU integration.